SusannaV/Solita-2021-Dev-Academy-Front/README.md

 # Solita Dev-Academy 2021 Exercise - Name Application

+#### Heroku Address for this application is: https://murmuring-taiga-78923.herokuapp.com/

 Your task is to implement a name application.
 The application should have an user interface.
 The user interface can be either a web application or an api.
 (It can even contain both if you have enough time and enthusiasm.)

 The user interface should provide at least the first one of the following requirements, but again, you’re allowed to implement them all.